 With the genesis of this blog post established, let us now delve into what the doctrine means.

 There is a consensus that the doctrine originated in seventeenth century English courts.
-However, no one seems to know exactly what case created it.
+However, no one seems to know exactly what case created the doctrine.
 The modern statement of the rule is best summarized by the Restatement (Third) of Agency, which states:

 § 2.04 Respondeat Superior